-In conventional propagation without the employment of tissue culture techniques, asexual propagation is accomplished with the use of roots, stems, and leaves.
-These are non-reproductive parts and the new plant develops directly from any of these parts without undergoing fertilization or union of male and female gametes.
+They consist of body or somatic cells which are formed through mitosis, the type of cell division which produces daughter cells with identical chromosomes as the parent cell.
+Consequently, the new plants develop directly from any of these parts without undergoing fertilization or union of male and female gametes.
 Other naturally formed plant organs which are considered vegetatively produced are likewise used.

-This method of plant propagation allows the production of clones or plants which are considered “duplicates” of the parent plants genotypically, and desirably also phenotypically.
+Vegetative propagation allows the production of clones or plants which are considered “duplicates” of the parent plants genotypically, and desirably also phenotypically.
 It is also convenient where a plant does not produce seeds, the seeds are sterile, or whenever seeds are not available.
 Through marcotting, budding and grafting, new plants can be produced which are readily mature or with shortened maturity.